corsairmarks/asari_portraits_revisited/mod/README.md

 # Changes

-All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.7 "Canis Minor," the latest version when this was written.
+All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.8 "Gemini," the latest version when this was written.
 Updates include:

 * Code now sets the pre-scripted Asari Colonies empire portraits to have `gender = female`
     * This is now implemented through the feature introduced in Stellaris 3.2 to specify a mono-gender species during empire creation